jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Connect-Database-Instance/Connect-Instance.md

 5. Password: Password of the username.

 ## Connection Instances via Local Database Management Software
-If the local database management software is required to connect to the MySQL/Percona/MariaDB service, the MySQL/Percona/MariaDB service does not support internet access in default.
+If the local database management software is required to connect to the JCS for  MySQL/Percona/MariaDB service, the MySQL/Percona/MariaDB service does not support internet access in default.
 See the specific operation of manual open in [Open Internet Access](../../Operation-Guide/Instance/Internet-Access.md).
-There are ways to access MySQL/Percona/MariaDB services, taking Sequel Pro software as an example.
+There are ways to access JCS for MySQL/Percona/MariaDB services, taking Sequel Pro software as an example.

 ### Operation Steps
 1. Open the local database management software, and the specific parameters are as follows:
-    * Host: Enter the full access domain name of MySQL/Percona/MariaDB services.
+    * Host: Enter the full access domain name of JCS for MySQL/Percona/MariaDB services.
-    * Username: Enter the account number of MySQL/Percona/MariaDB service.
+    * Username: Enter the account number of JCS for MySQL/Percona/MariaDB service.
-    * Password: Enter the password for the account of MySQL/Percona/MariaDB service.
+    * Password: Enter the password for the account of JCS for MySQL/Percona/MariaDB service.
     * Port: Port 3306 in default, changes not required.

     ![Screenshot](https://img1.jcloudcs.com/cms/94be7bf2-3a37-4d1d-9add-cb35d27cc7aa20180803100645.jpeg)